-I actually wrote an entire article on this topic, but in a nutshell, dabs are concentrated forms of marijuana (hash).
+710 is “dab day” because in cannabis culture oil most commonly refers to dabs.
+Dabs are concentrated forms of marijuana (hash).
 The most common forms are made with a solvent like butane or CO2, but there are other ways of making dabs.
-To read my article that is conveniently titled 'what are dabs' click this link here.
+Many people celebrate this joyous holiday by doing dabs.

 Who ‘Invented 710’?

-As with most things in marijuana culture, there's no way to know for sure who coined the term 710 and applied it to marijuana concentrates.
-There are no doubt many, many people out there that claim that they were the ones that started it, or know the person that did.
+As with most things in marijuana culture, there’s no way to know for sure who coined the term 710 and applied it to marijuana concentrates.
+The rise of cannabis oil, and other various cannabis concentrates, has only happened in the past few years.
+I hadn’t even heard of the term “dabbing” until 2012 when my partner told me about doing dabs in Southern California, well before I ever saw them around parties in Oregon.
+It was in 2013 when I heard about the 710 holiday being compared to the 420 holiday and becoming an official stoner celebration.
+While 420 has been celebrated for decades by stoners, the 710 stoner holiday is much newer.
+There are no doubt many, many people out there that claim they were the ones that started it, or know the person that did.
 Such things are nearly impossible to prove, so rather than even try, we will just say that someone, sometime in the last handful of years started using the phrase and it stuck.